Actions & Inputs

 Selected

-The Select in a selected state changes style when the Select selection conforms to a specific condition eg. the panel appearing.
+The select changes style when the user’s selection conforms to a specific condition.
 This is the style of the input when the panel element is visible (open).

 Valid